 We believe that it is important to have these learning objectives for our students.
 Our goal is to ensure that our students have a good general understanding of the financial aid process and the skills needed to ensure that they complete their educational objectives.
 And, we would hope that if our students gain knowledge of some or all of our learning objectives, they may make the decision to transfer to a four-year institution.

 The student will demonstrate an understanding of the rules and procedures necessary to apply for financial aid.
 For some students who attend PVCC they are unaware that the first step in filing for financial aid is completing the Free Application for Federal Student Aid (FAFSA).
 The FAFSA must be filed each year.
 In January of each calendar year, a new FAFSA is available.
 Once a student completes a FAFSA they will be assessed for aid in the next academic year.
-Many students are unaware that we have a March 15th priority deadline.
+Many students are unaware that we have a priority deadline (please visit our importatnt dates section for details).
 We would like our student to get familiar with this deadline because it is close to the filing deadline of the three Arizona universities.
 All three of the Arizona universities have university grant funds.
 The first step to receive these funds is to complete the FAFSA by the priority deadline.
 There are other topics like the renewal process, personal identification number (PIN), dependent and independent student status that are included in this learning objective.

 The student will demonstrate an understanding of the importance of record keeping.
 It is imperative that students keep copies of all records relating to the financial aid process in order and in one place.
 To assist students, our office has developed a Student Financial Assistance folder.
 This folder outlines the five main steps for applying and retaining financial aid eligibility.
 It also has a calendar with important dates and helpful hints.
 Our students are encouraged to keep copies of the taxes, their Student Aid Report (SAR), award letters, promissory notes, any correspondence from our office, etc.